donomii/racketprogs/xsh/README.md

 ### Lambda functions (anonymous functions)

-Lambdas are defined slightly differently to functions, with the args inside the lambda:
+Lambdas are defined like functions, with the args inside the lambda:

     {arg1 arg2 ...|  command}
     {arg1 arg2 ...|  seq [command ...][command ...]}